 To protect all the systems aboard the spacecraft from harmful radiation, the reactor is placed behind a cone-shaped shield which forms a protected conical "shadow" free of dangerous particles.
 To further increase the safe zone, the reactor is attached to what appeared to be a four-section telescopic boom made of a light-weight composite material.
 The boom deploys to its full length after the ship's separation from the launch vehicle in orbit.

 According to the available publications, the nuclear reactor on the TEM vehicle would be activated only after the spacecraft reached a 600 or 800-kilometer orbit, which is far enough from the rarified atmosphere to prevent the natural decay and reentry of a stalled satellite.
 In the interim, all the service systems of the space tug and its payloads could still receive power from a pair of solar panels deployed on the sides of the propulsion module immediately upon entering orbit.

-The photos released by KB Arsenal in 2020 showed key components of this very large vehicle, including the propulsion module, stationary and deployable radiators and the deployable boom which would carry the reactor.
+The photos released by KB Arsenal in 2020, but likely showing a full-scale mockup assembled as early as 2018, showed key components of this very large vehicle, including the propulsion module, stationary and deployable radiators and the deployable boom which would carry the reactor.
 There were no photos of the reactor itself, however it was shown in the accompanying animation, which was dated 2020.
 It appeared that even without its payload, the Russian TEM would be a 20 or 30-ton vehicle, which could require either Angara-5M or Angara-5V heavy rockets to enter an initial orbit from the Vostochny spaceport.
 One depiction produced by GKNPTs Khrunichev around 2016 showed the Angara-5V rocket with a Briz upper stage carrying the TEM vehicle.

 Click to enlarge.